More Information

 - Fijian (the indigenous population of the island nation of Fiji).

-Ethnologically, the Pacific rim area can be described by three regions:
+Ethnologically, the Pacific Rim area can be described by three regions:

-1. Micronesia (i.e. Federated States of Micronesia, Palau, Commonwealth of the Northern Marianas islands, Guam),
+- Micronesia (i.e. Federated States of Micronesia, Palau, Commonwealth of the Northern Marianas islands, Guam),

-2. Melanesia (i.e. Tonga, Fiji), and
+- Melanesia (i.e. Tonga, Fiji), and

-3. Polynesia (i.e. Samoa, Hawai’i).
+- Polynesia (i.e. Samoa, Hawai’i).

-These groupings are can be helpful in that they cluster people by common heritage and in some cases by linguistics, cultural practices and values (Chappell 1997).
+These groupings are can be helpful in that they cluster people by a common heritage and in some cases by linguistics, cultural practices and values (Chappell 1997).

-In general, Native Hawaiians and Pacific Islanders are known to bear a disproportionately higher prevalence of many common conditions such as obesity, diabetes, and cardiovascular disease,.
+In general, Native Hawaiians and Pacific Islanders are known to bear a disproportionately higher prevalence of many common conditions such as obesity, diabetes, and cardiovascular disease.
 In addition, key health indicators such as life expectancy continue to document disparities that exist between Pacific Islanders and the general U.S. population (Park 2009).